internalfx/rethinkdbfs-spec/README.md

    * Uploads a user file to a RethinkDBFS bucket.
    *
    * Reads the contents of the user file from the @source Stream and uploads it
-   * as chunks in the chunks collection.
+   * as chunks in the chunks table.
 After all the chunks have been uploaded,
-   * it creates a files collection document for @filename in the files collection.
+   * it creates a files table document for @filename in the files table.
    *
    * Returns the id of the uploaded file.
    */